How to Paint Vinyl Siding

 Mix a cleaning solution containing 1/3 cup of powdered laundry detergent, 2/3 cup of general-purpose powdered household cleaner (such as Spic n' Span or Super Washing Soda), and 2/3 cup of oxygen bleach (such as OxyClean) for each gallon of water.
 Stir the solution well in a bucket

 Clean the Siding

 Rinse the siding with clean water from a garden hose, then hand-scrub the siding to remove all dirt, grease, and chalkiness, using a soft-bristled brush, a sponge, or a rag.
 Work from the bottom up, and rinse each section thoroughly immediately after scrubbing.
 Direct the water stream downward to prevent getting water behind the siding.
 Let the siding dry completely.

 Mask off Trim, Doors, and Windows

-Use painter's tape and masking paper or plastic sheeting to mask off any areas you do not want painted, including doors, windows, trim, and hardware.
+Use painter's tape and masking paper or plastic sheeting to mask off any areas you do not want to be painted, including doors, windows, trim, and hardware.

 Prime the Siding (Optional)

 Apply the primer (if you are using one) to all of the surfaces to be painted, using a paint sprayer, roller with a 3/8-inch nap (for smooth surfaces) cover, roller with a 1/2-inch nap (for smooth surfaces) cover, or a paintbrush.
 If you use a roller or sprayer, always back brush—following up the roller or sprayer application with a brush to ensure full coverage and remove drips and heavy areas.
 Let the primer dry as directed.